wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

   initiate data structures for a new call, etc.

-In such cases, a procedure implemented by a *Callee* and registered at a *Dealer* may be made to receive progressive call invocations, where the *Callee* waits after receiving the entire set of payload chunks before sending the result.
+In such cases, a procedure implemented by a *Callee* and registered at a *Dealer* may be made to receive progressive call invocations, where the *Callee* may start processing the incoming data without awaiting the entire set of payload chunks.

 **Feature Announcement**